-If you’ve been using the free Astra theme for awhile, you may be considering the Astra Pro Plugin.
-If so, this Astra Pro Plugin Getting Started post is for you.
+If you’ve been using the free Astra theme for awhile, it’s time to take a look at the Astra Pro Plugin.

 Though you may be perfectly happy working with the free Astra theme, I think it’s worthwhile to explore upgrading to Astra Pro.

-While I’ve touched on a few of the add-ons in prior posts, I thought it might be helpful to dedicate one article to exploring these options in detail.
+While I’ve touched on a few of these features in prior posts, I thought it might be helpful to dedicate one article to exploring these Astra Pro options in detail.

 Astra Pro Plugin: Getting Started

-But once I started investigating, I began to understand the value that Astra Pro could bring to the table.
+But once I started investigating, I began to understand the value that Astra Pro brings to web design.

-Both the free theme and Astra Pro open up options that enable you to easily customize your site.
+Both the free theme and Astra Pro enable you to easily customize your site.

 But Astra Pro gives you way more settings that you can change in the Customizer.